rankingdigitalrights/index-kit-ui/README.md

-# scorecard-kit-ui
+# scorecard-toolkit-ui

 This template should help get you started developing with Vue 3 in Vite.

-## How to update RDR Scorecard Kit indicators for Ranking editor
+## How to update RDR Scorecard Toolkit indicators for Ranking editor

 Update the `indicators.json` file in the `public/data` folder.